Xceptance/xlt-visual-assert/README.md

 The pixelPerBlockXY parameter determines the size of the blocks.
 Their position is determined by their size (first block in the top left corner, the second block below it …).
 Therefore, the pixelPerBlockXY implicitly determines the blocks position.
 When it changes, their position shifts, which may result in changes.

+**Project outlook**

+Future adaptions and aditions to the comparison algorithms are planned, which allow for a more consistent page comparison, that adjusts better to dynamic content changes.
+This is still one of the main problems, because at the moment changes in a webpage might get asserted as error, even though it is a valid layout/content change.
+E.g. additional products in the product grid, change of page size, because of additional text, changed text content....